Why not take a trip up to:

 The birth place and hometown of yours truly.
 With a population of less than 2,000 people (nope, that's not a typo.
 It really has under 2,000 residents), this little town is, as the locals say, "a drinking town with a baseball problem."

-If you're ever in town, definitely stop by
+If you're ever in town, definitely stop by the Doubleday Cafe (a staple from my childhood). |

 Of course, you can get a t-shirt from Doubleday Cafe, which only cost around $20.